-- In some occasions, that lead to a hyper allergy from anything related to custom-developed features.
-Even when it is actually unavoidable.
-Extremely difficult feature request processes might be introduced to deter teams from custom-developed solutions
+- Occasionally, that leads to a hyper allergy to anything related to custom-developed features.
+Even when unavoidable, complicated feature request processes might be introduced to deter teams from custom-developed solutions.

-- You might have come across the situation where your team proudly developed the same feature twice.
+- You might have encountered a situation where your team proudly developed the same feature twice.
 Or thrice.
-Or built something that was rendered obsolete in the next Salesforce release.
+Or build something that was rendered obsolete in the next Salesforce release.

-- Or you might had the experience of inheriting an under-performing solution that has no available documentation anywhere that can describe how they were developed (or even why)
+- Or you might have had the experience of inheriting an under-performing solution that has no available documentation anywhere that can describe how they were developed (or even why)

 - Governor limits anyone?

-- Have you heard this statement before: we are unable to introduce any new features because every time we introduce and test a thing, something else falls apart
+- Have you heard this statement before?
+We cannot introduce any new features because every time we introduce and test a thing, something else falls apart.

 For years, Salesforce has promoted the concept of a Center of Excellence (CoE) as part of the overall governance body.
 However, different interpretations can lead to different implementations and expectations.

 - The terms used can vary.
-Some companies call it “Center of Excellence“, “C4E“, “Center of Expertise”, “Network of Experts”.
+Some companies call it the “Center of Excellence,” “C4E”, “Center of Expertise,” or “Network of Experts.”

-- The terms “Design Authority“ or “Platform Authority“ are also used sometimes.
+- “Design Authority“ or “Platform Authority“ are also sometimes used.
 This creates more confusion.

-- This is common particularly when there is uncertainty about the purpose of the entity.
-Is it there to drive transformation or a is it a best practice center?
+- This is common, particularly when uncertain about the entity’s purpose.
+Is it there to drive transformation, or is it a best practice center?

 - The CoE is not a new term.
-And it can be mistakenly associated with legacy thinking and a slow pace for business and technical change.
-This could lead to the usage of other terms such as “Network of Excellence”, “Center of Innovation” … etc
+It can be mistakenly associated with legacy thinking and a slow business and technical change pace.
+This could lead to using other terms such as “Network of Excellence,” “Center of Innovation,” … etc.

 - The different interpretations can lead to different implementations and expectations.
 Which would usually lead to frustration when their targets are not met

-The importance of introducing a process to validate the design of key user stories should not be underestimated.
-This is actually where most things can go wrong
+Introducing a process to validate the design of key user stories should not be underestimated.
+This is actually where most things can go wrong.

 Difference between a Salesforce CoE and a Design Authority(DA)